-What is an Area of Refuge System?: Six FAQs for Area of Refuge Requirements
+What is an Area of Refuge System?: FAQs for Area of Refuge Requirements

-What is an Area of Refuge System?: Six FAQs for Area of Refuge Requirements
+What is an Area of Refuge System?: FAQs for Area of Refuge Requirements

-What is an Area of Refuge System?: Six FAQs for Area of Refuge Requirements
+What is an Area of Refuge System?: FAQs for Area of Refuge Requirements

 Dec 12, 2024 | Post by Talkaphone

-When designing or managing a building, ensuring the safety and accessibility of everyone inside is paramount.
+When designing, constructing, and managing a building, ensuring the safety and accessibility of everyone inside is paramount.
 One critical aspect of this is the Area of Refuge (AOR) system, which provides a safe location for individuals with mobility impairments to wait in the event of an emergency evacuation.
-Understanding the requirements for these systems is crucial for compliance with building codes and for safeguarding vulnerable individuals during a crisis.
-We'll explore what an AOR system is by answering six basic questions to ensure your building meets the necessary requirements for effective and reliable emergency response.
+Understanding the Area of Refuge requirements for these systems is crucial for compliance with building codes and for safeguarding vulnerable individuals during a crisis.
+We will explore what an AOR system is by answering six basic questions to ensure your building meets the necessary requirements for effective and reliable emergency response.

 1. Question: What is an Area of Rescue or Area of Refuge?

-Answer: The National Fire Protection Association's NFPA 72 defines an Area of Rescue Assistance (or Area of Refuge) as areas that have direct access to an exit, where people who are unable to use stairs can remain temporarily in safety to await further instructions or assistance during emergency evacuation or other emergency situations.
+Answer: The National Fire Alarm and Signaling Code NFPA 72 defines an Area of Refuge Assistance (or Area of Rescue Assistance) as areas that have direct access to an exit, where people who are unable to use stairs can remain temporarily in safety to await further instructions or assistance during emergency evacuation or other emergency situations.
 It is, therefore, important that a method to communicate between that remote location and a central control point where appropriate action for assistance can be initiated.

-As such a two-way emergency communication system is required either at the Area of Rescue or at each elevator landing in order to provide communication (with audible and visual signals) from the Area of Rescue to a central control point (e.g., fire command center, etc.), a constantly attended location, a monitoring location, or 911.
+As such a two-way emergency communication system is required either at the Area of Refuge or at each elevator landing in order to provide communication (with audible and visual signals) from the Area of Refuge to a central control point (e.g., fire command center, etc.), a constantly attended location, a monitoring location, or 911.

 2. Question: What is the difference between an Area of Rescue, an Area of Rescue Assistance, and an Area of Refuge?

 Answer: These terms are all synonymous with each other and essentially mean the same thing.
-The Americans with Disabilities Act (ADA) originated the term “Area of Rescue Assistance," though this term has become outdated over time and is sometimes referred to as an “Area of Rescue.”
+The Americans with Disabilities Act (ADA) originated the term “Area of Rescue Assistance," though this term has become outdated over time and is usually referred to as an “Area of Refuge” or "Area of Rescue."
 More recently, the National Fire Protection Association (NFPA) and the International Building Code (IBC) have adopted the term "Areas of Refuge."
 Other terms that are also often used include “two-way emergency communication system” or "two-way communication system for buildings".

-Answer: NFPA 72 (2019 Edition) states: The central control point is typically the fire command center in high-rise buildings.
-In low-rise or other buildings not provided with a fire command center, the the central point can be any other location approved by the authority having jurisdiction (also know as the AHJ) such as an entryway.
+Answer: NFPA 72 (2022 Edition) states: The central control point is typically the fire command center in high-rise buildings.
+In low-rise or other buildings not provided with a fire command center, the central point can be any other location approved by the authority having jurisdiction (also known as the AHJ) such as an entryway or lobby.

 4. Question: